 - If the organization is local, employers may be more interested in in-person programming.
 Local, smaller employers may be less likely to have a larger budget for online delivery of the program.

 - If the organization is national, it’s a challenge to coordinate in-person programs.
 Many employers are looking for the same benefit to be rolled out to all employees, regardless of location, which is why online or virtual delivery is preferred.

 Increasing Employer Awareness

 - Aon looks to impact health across prevention, risk reduction, and treatment.
-To increase employer awareness of the National DPP lifestyle change program success stories from all different types and size of employers is important.
-Employers often want to see case studies for other employers to see their successes and learn from others.
+To increase employer awareness of the National DPP lifestyle change program, success stories from all different types and sizes of employers are important.
+Employers often want to see case studies from other employers to see their successes and learn from others.